-Initial and annual stock option and RSU awards to executives have generally vested over four years.
 Beginning in 2012, the Company introduced three year vesting for initial RSU awards to new executive hires, while annual equity awards to existing executives continued to have four year vesting periods.
 Beginning in 2013, the Compensation Committee significantly reduced the size of annual RSU awards to executives in order to weight executive equity compensation more towards stock option grants, and to reduce equity dilution from RSU awards.
 The Company also introduced two year vesting for annual executive RSU grants in 2013, and annual stock option awards continued to have four year vesting.
 In 2015, the Company introduced three year vesting for annual executive and employee RSU awards, and the amount of the awards were increased in light of the longer vesting period, while annual stock option awards continued to have four year vesting.
+In 2016, the Company re-introduced two year vesting for annual executive and employee RSU awards, and the vesting period for 2016 stock option awards to executives was adjusted to three years.

 Stock options are granted at an exercise price equal to the fair market value of the Common Stock on the date of grant.
 The size of an initial equity award grant is based upon the position, responsibilities and expected contribution of the individual, with subsequent grants also taking into account the individual's performance, potential contributions, and, to a lesser extent, the vesting status of previous awards.
 This approach is designed to align optionees', including NEOs', interests with stockholders' interests over the long term, as no benefit is realized from the grant unless the price of the Common Stock has increased over the number of years that the award vests.
 The Compensation Committee considers any such price increase to be tied to positive performance of the Company.
-The Compensation Committee therefore generally considers stock options to be the appropriate form of "performance-based" equity awards for the Company's executives and NEOs, and has weighted executive and NEO equity compensation significantly more towards stock option grants.
+The Compensation Committee therefore generally considers stock options to be an important form of "performance-based" equity award for the Company's executives and NEOs, and has historically weighted executive and NEO equity compensation significantly more towards stock option grants.